TomerGalanti/tomergalanti.github.io/_pages/research.md

-that they are closed for some operations, and, as a consequence, (c) the proof that DNNs overcome the curse of dimensionality in the approximation on any compact set of products, maxima or the combination of both applied to low dimensional locally Lipschitz continuous functions.
+that they are closed for some operations, and, as a consequence, (c) the proof that DNNs overcome the curse of dimensionality in the approximation on any compact set of products, maxima or the combination of both applied to low dimensional locally Lipschitz continuous functions.}

 ## Errors in modelling - Hubrys of the scientist